craig-willis/uw-escience-tutorial/1-introduction.md

 A `Dockerfile` is a simple text file that contains instructions used to build a Docker image.

+A Docker registery is a library of pre-built images that can be 'pulled'.
+For example, https://hub.docker.com.

 ### Activity: Exploring Dockerfiles

 Below is a very simple `Dockerfile`: